This article is yours one-stop guide on developing document management system. Content is based on Acropolium’s experience in Logistics.

 Retrieval

 Document retrieval in an electronic context can be complex.
-A system may use basic indexing or enable the use of unique document identifiers.
+Off-the-shelf logistics document software may use basic indexing or enable the use of unique document identifiers.
 Flexible retrieval allows users to pull up relevant files using only partial search terms.

 Workflow